Check out the latest information and advice on coronavirus (COVID-19).

 There are various ways you can receive support to meet your care needs, whether you pay for your support yourself or you receive a Personal Budget from the Council.
 There is lots of informal support available locally, in your community.
-To find out what's available in your area you could speak to family or friends; talk to local groups or residents associations; and ask at your local library for information.
+To find out what's available in your area you could speak to family or friends and talk to local groups or residents.

 Here are a few examples of how you can search for the support you need online:

 The Care Quality Commission has a list of registered care and support providers for you to choose from on its website or telephone 03000 616161.

 A Personal Assistant could be someone who you already know and trust - such as a family member or friend.
 The assistant will help you live how you want and can provide the support you require to meet your care needs.